- Significantly better quality product than Cokin P holders

 - Finding good filters for good price still remains challenging

 Formatt-Hitech, as some other manufacturers as well, offer square filter systems in three different sizes: 67mm, 85mm, and 100mm.
 67mm is too small for larger Micro Four Thirds lenses.
-100mm may appear quite large for most situations although for super wide angle lenses it would be the best choice.
+100mm may appear quite large for most situations although for super wide angle lenses (e.g. Olympus 7-14) it would be the best choice.
 I decided to go for 85mm as it suits most situations and is still relatively compact.
 In fact, I currently do not have any lens that 85mm would be too small for.

 Cokin P holder for comparison (do not buy)

 A bit of background.
-After deciding to go for 85mm filters I bought Cokin P compatible plastic holder, in fact two different models – and both were dreadful.
+After deciding to go for 85mm filters I bought a Cokin P compatible plastic holder, in fact two different models – and both were dreadful.
 Full-plastic construction without any adjustments, meaning filter fit is very tight and thus tricky to use on the field.
 These are pain to use even after I did some filing and small modifications.
 Cokin’s polarising filter solution is also very odd and unpractical.
 I have not read many good things about their filters either.

 Formatt-Hitech filter holder

-The holder system consists of aluminium threaded adapter rings where the aluminium holder is attached to.
-The holder itself contains detachable bits which form the slots for filters.
+Formatt-Hitech’s holder system consists of aluminium threaded adapter rings where the aluminium holder is attached to.
+The holder itself contains detachable bits that form the slots for filters.
 With a set of these bits and a set of screws you can build the holder for 1-3 filters.
 I have place for two filters in my configuration as I never use more than two and lower stack is less likely to cause vignetting.

 Threaded adapter rings are screwed on the lens as seen below.
-I have used circular polariser there in between.
+I have used a circular polariser there in between.

 Note that Cokin P adapter rings are almost the same size and work as well.
 The diameter is slightly smaller and they are also a tad thinner as I have tried to illustrate in photo below (although it is not so obvious here).
 This causes the holder to be slightly off-center which in extreme case may cause vignetting more easily on one side.
 I have one Formatt-Hitech adapter but the rest are Cokin P. All of these are made of aluminium.